SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Effects:
 This knocks the victim back (your RES)/10 yards.

+### **Flash Step**

+Stamina: X / 3
+Speed: X / 3

+Tags: Utility, Link

+Effect:
+This is used alongside a melee Taijutsu attack, increasing your move with attack X yards to a maximum of the speed of the jutsu.

 ### **Throw**

 You use leverage, brute force, or a combination of the two to physically throw an enemy, either by flipping them over you, hurling them into a nearby object, slamming them to the ground, or something similar.